khval/AmosKittens/compatibility/AMOSPro_Accessories.md

 **Amal_Editor.AMOS**

-(works maybe, takes lot time to start in debug mode)
+(works maybe, takes lot time to start in debug mode, it does not work in AmosPRO some programing error some where.)

 **Amal_Editor_Fixed.AMOS**